vitaly-t/pg-promise/README.md

     none: 4     // no rows expected.
 };
 ```
-In the following generic-query example we indicate that the call can return any number of rows:
+In the following generic-query example we indicate that the call can return anything:
 ```javascript
 db.query("select * from users");
 ```